-Add vegetable broth and salt, bring to boil then reduce heat to simmer, cover, and cook 20 minutes until carrots are tender.
-Remove from heat.
-Stir in orange juice and salt.
+Stir in the vegetable broth.
+Bring to boil then reduce heat to simmer.
+Cover and cook 20 minutes until carrots are tender.
+Remove from the heat and stir in orange juice and salt.
 Taste and adjust seasonions.

 Drain and rinse the cashews.
-Combine all the ingredients in a high powered blender and blend until completely smooth.
-Cover and refrigerate until ready to use.
+Combine all the ingredients for the cashew cream in a high powered blender, like a VitaMix and blend until completely smooth.

 Serve the soup warm with a dollop of cashew cream and freshly ground pepper.